surajb4390/Mobile_Sentiment_Analysis/README.md

    4. Technologies used
 # Overview:
 In this repository, we will learn step by step guide to create project on sentement analysis  using Machine Learning by using Random Forest Algorithm and deploy it on Heroku with Flask
+# Installation
+Entire code is written in Python 3.9.
+If you don't have python installed on your system, click here https://www.python.org/downloads/ to install.
+To download all the packages used in the project, type the below command.

+pip install -r requirements.txt